 Guide To Stylers

 We have various stylers available across all of our recipe ranges that vary between benefits and levels of hold.
 Whatever your desired outcome, we have you covered with a range of creams, jellies, foam, souffle, and gels.
 Check out the descriptions below to help identify what would suit your needs.

 Our styling curl creams moisturize and enhance curls while offering a light hold without creating a cast.
 Great for those that want a natural finish with soft and bouncy locks.
 If you like definitions and hold, layer with a stronger hold styler.

 Our jellies' lightweight water-based consistency glide through your tresses to provide definition and hold without compromising on volume.
 Our jellies are great for those that feel like gels weigh down their and flatten their curls.
 While drying, a temporary light cast helps to keep your curls defined.
 Once 100% dry, scrunch the slight crunch to reveal luscious locks.

 If you like weightless hold and volume, Foam is the perfect styler.
 Achieve airy, bouncy tresses for all curls and textures; especially beneficial for damaged curls as it contains protein.
 Use on its own for looser curls or tighter curls; layer with a gel for more hold.

 Our souffle is the perfect solution if you want more than a styling cream but are not ready to commit to a gel.
-It's the perfect styler that provides moisture and hold for flexible curls.
+It's the perfect styler that helps to moisturize curly hair and hold for flexible curls.

-The thick consistency of both gels creates a strong cast while your hair is drying to offer ultimate definition and long-lasting frizz control with weather protection for your curls.
+The thick consistency of curly hair gels creates a strong cast while your hair is drying to offer ultimate definition and long-lasting frizz control with weather protection for your curls.
 Once 100% dry, scrunch the crunch to reveal soft and bouncy tresses.

 Style with Curlsmith